Erick0116/Python/README.md

 ## Future Development

-I plan to develop additional scripts that can be useful and assist you in your project in the future.
+I plan to develop more scripts that can be useful and assist you in your project in the future.
 Contributions and feedback are always appreciated!

 ## Conclusion